Caroline Verdier

 - Hanane Benchama – PhD: Examination between Victimhood and Resistance: Algerian Women in the Literature and Film of The Black Decade

-- Emma Flynn - PhD: Comparative analysis of the representation of sexual violence and primarily, its relationship to survival and death in French and English women's literature
+- Emma Flynn – PhD: Comparative analysis of the representation of sexual violence and primarily, its relationship to survival and death in French and English women's literature.

 Teaching Interests

-I currently teach the following Language and Cultural classes at undergraduate level:
+I currently teach the following classes:

-R1215 French Culture and History 2
+R1215/R1315 French Culture and History 2 & 3

-R1411 Writing the Body in Contemporary French and Francophone Literature
+R1395/R1499 Writing the Body in Contemporary French and Francophone Literature

 R1498 French Dissertation